Unleash/unleash/website/docs/feature-flag-tutorials/ruby/implementing-feature-flags-ruby.md

 Most importantly, you must:

 - Limit feature flag payloads for scalability, security, and efficiency
-- Use graceful degradation where possible to improve the resiliency of your architecture
+- Use graceful degradation where possible to improve the resiliency of your architecture.

-A feature flagging system should not be the reason your app slows down or fails.
-That’s why we recommend limiting the size of your feature flag payloads.
-For example, instead of making one large call to retrieve flag statuses for all users, group your users by specific attributes as part of your targeting rules.

-Our SDKs cache your feature flag configuration to help reduce network round trips.
-You can rely on that cache if don’t have a Feature Flag Control Service, which will mitigate potential failure.

-For a complete list of architectural guidelines, see our [best practices for building and scaling feature flag systems](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices).
+For a complete list of architectural guidelines, including caching strategies, see our [best practices for building and scaling feature flag systems](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices).

 ## 2. Install a local feature flag provider